What’s the 12-Step Model for Recovery?

 To work the steps, you have to admit that you are powerless over your addiction and that you cannot manage your life anymore because of it.
 Because your addiction becomes uncontrollable you surrender yourself to God or to a higher power.
 Next, you make an inventory of your beliefs, values and the things you have been doing in your life and discover yourself in the process.

 You have to accept that you did all the wrong things you listed on your inventory, even the things that make you guilty and turn them over to God or to a higher power.
-Afterwards, you make a list of the people you have hurt, grieved and wronged.
+Afterward, you make a list of the people you have hurt, grieved and wronged.
 Then you try to make amends to people you have hurt in the past, including the people you decided never to ask forgiveness from.

 God consciousness, daily surrender and giving back to others